 In order to manage the risk of a vessel in distress drifting towards an installation effectively, there needs to be an effective Emergency Response System in place.
-This will require the ability to shut down the moving parts, such as the turbine rotors, when an emergency call is reported.
-In some cases, where traffic is high, a stand-by safety vessel may be required.
+This may require the ability to shut down the turbine rotors, when an emergency call is reported.
+In some cases, where traffic is high and turbines cannot be immobilised, a stand-by safety vessel may be required.